 One biblical commentator did.
 France suggested this instruction was intended for professing Christians on “equal footing.”
 He argued Jesus was giving directions to two professing believers, neither of which had greater authority.
 In addition, Susan, one of my interviewees, said it did not apply to non-ecclesiastical environments [like a Christian parachurch organization], though she did seek to communicate early in her conflict with the toxic leader in a private, one-on-one manner.
 Ben, another interviewee, believed he was not responsible to confront his supervisor, the CEO, using these principles.

-As I interviewed the participants, this is in fact what I found in their practice of this passage in real life.
-Though most of the writers and participants believed the process of an employee confronting an erring boss should be modeled on Matthew 18, the steps of going to the toxic boss one-on-one, then taking one or two others along, and then telling it to the church was not a clear or simple process for any of the participants.
+As I have interviewed targets of leadership abuse over the years, this is in fact what I found in their practice of this passage in real life.
+Though most of the writers and my interviewees believed the process of an employee confronting an erring boss should be modeled on Matthew 18, the steps of going to the toxic boss one-on-one, then taking one or two others along, and then telling it to the church was not a clear or simple process for any of these survivors.

-There was no consistency in how my study participants applied the passage to their given circumstances except in principle.
+There was no consistency in how my interviewees applied the passage to their given circumstances except in principle.

 Mary Alice Chrnalogar has worked with many who have been under the spiritual abuse of churches.
 In abusive situations she says, “Isolated confrontation of leaders by a layperson is dangerous.”
 Therefore, Jean-Lipman Blumen helpfully suggests, “Dissenters do better when they have a group standing with them.”